Quality Hardwood Flooring in Vancouver

 Grade ABCD (Natural Grade) – This grade has more knots than both of the above, and they can span out to around 30mm in size.
 It also holds a lot more sap within the wood.

-In simple terms, the cleaner the hardwood is from knots, and the more waste that is associated with manufacturing your planks will radically change the price.
+In simple terms, the cleaner the hardwood is from knots, the more waste associated with manufacturing your planks will radically change the price.

 6. Species of Hardwood

-There is a lot of different species of wood that are used in the flooring industry.
-Each species offers its own unique look and benefits and you should choose based on your style preference and application.
+There are a lot of different species of wood that are used in the flooring industry.
+Each species offers its unique look and benefits and should choose based on your style preference and application.
 However, different kinds of wood can hugely range in price.
 For example, species like Santos Mahogany or American Walnut will be much more expensive than your traditional red oak.

 7. Width and Length

-If you want to achieve a more natural sleek look or try to make your room feel more spacious, wider and longer hardwood planks can undoubtedly help you with that.
+If you want to achieve a more natural sleek look or try making your room feel more spacious, wider and longer hardwood planks can help you with that.
 However, the wider and the longer your boards, the more expensive your flooring can get.
-Apart from being a massive lack of trees suitable for wider planks, manufacturers will also waste more wood while creating wider and longer boards during production.
-Because of both of these factors, the flooring’s width and length can play a massive role in how expensive your hardwood flooring is going to be.
+Besides a massive lack of trees suitable for wider planks, manufacturers will also waste more wood while creating wider and longer boards during production.
+Because of these factors, the flooring’s width and length can play a massive role in how expensive your hardwood flooring will be.

-Here at Canadian Home Style, our packages are custom and our solutions are lifelong.
-We offer only the highest quality flooring products in the market and we support Canadian manufactures.
-We don’t sell or showcase any product that we wouldn’t put in our own homes.
-Come and see us at our North Vancouver flooring showroom and find out why we’re considered the highest-rated flooring company in Vancouver, British Columbia.
+Here at Canadian Home Style, our packages are custom, and our solutions are lifelong.
+We offer only the highest quality flooring products in the market and support Canadian manufacturers.
+We don’t sell or showcase any product we wouldn’t put in our homes.
+See us at our North Vancouver flooring showroom and discover why we’re considered the highest-rated flooring company in Vancouver, British Columbia.
 Book Now!